 All content included in the CP is appropriately cited with a list of sources from which the information was derived.
 This includes sources used to determine the common substance or material as well as percentages and functional use.
 Additional sources that contributed to defining any other part of the profile are also cited.

 A variety of state, national, and international governmental bodies and non-governmental organizations (NGOs) maintain authoritative chemical hazard lists.
 These are lists of substances for which an authoritative body of scientists has undertaken a systematic review of scientific evidence and categorized the substances as having an association with a specific health hazard.
 There is currently no single, comprehensive authoritative list or database that assesses and rates all chemicals across all human health hazard endpoints.
-The Pharos CML begins to address this problem by combining many single hazard endpoint lists into one combined database that provides a view across multiple endpoints.
+Pharos begins to address this problem by combining many single hazard endpoint lists into one combined database that provides a view across multiple endpoints.

 See the system description for Pharos for more information on hazard flags and health hazard endpoints as well as the authoritative lists and governing bodies responsible for hazard warnings in the CPs.